Our ULTIMATE Banff Packing List (Covering Winter and Summer)

 Underwear

-Underwear isn’t the most exciting thing to discuss in packing for your trip to the Canadian Rockies.
-However, they’re an essential part of your wardrobe, and a poor pair of underwear can ruin a hike, especially a multiday trek.
-We don’t just use this for hiking around Banff but also for traveling in general since I don’t always have access to a washer.
+Underwear isn’t the most exciting topic to discuss.
+However, it’s an essential part of your wardrobe, and a poor pair of underwear can ruin a hike, especially a multiday trek.
 It’s best to wear underwear that wicks away moisture from your body for multiple reasons.

-The first is that moisture pulls away heat from your body when you’re in cold temperatures.
-However, more importantly, it keeps you dry in hot weather and reduces the risk of chafing or discomfort.
+Most importantly, it keeps you dry in hot weather and reduces the risk of chafing or discomfort.
 Chafing might sound a little comical, but it’s a real risk when the distance adds up — just ask any endurance athlete.

-After a lot of testing, our favorites are from Icebreaker.
+After much testing, our favorites are from Icebreaker.
 They make several versions and cuts for men and women to match personal tastes.
-What’s best about wool underwear is that they can be washed in a bathroom sink at night only to dry by morning the next day, so you could feasibly travel with only one or two pairs of underwear.
+What’s best about wool underwear is that it can be washed in a bathroom sink at night only to dry by morning the next day, so you could feasibly travel with only a couple of pairs.
+They are pricey, so we can’t recommend that everyone replace every pair.

 Hat